aregtech/areg-edgeai/README.md

   Required for code generation tools
 - **Qt 5.12 or newer**
   Required for UI based projects
+- **Git with git-lfs support**
+  Required to clone AI model files
+- **Supported Edge AI engine**
+  Currently, only `llama.cpp` is supported.

+> [!NOTE]
+> More models can be downloaded manually and tested from the [https://huggingface.co/models](https://huggingface.co/models) repository.
+Filter models by `llama.cpp` App tag to find compatible models.

 ### Supported Platforms

 - **Operating systems**
   Linux and Windows
 - **Hardware architectures**
-  x86_64 for Edge AI engines
-  x86, x86_64, ARM, and AArch64 for simulated Edge AI clients
+  x86, x86_64, ARM, and AArch64

 ---